codeHaiku22/vocabulary/README.md

 # Vocabulary
-This is a growing list of words I have come across for which the meaning/definition was unknown.
-New words are often added as they are encoutered when reading books.
+This is a growing list of words I have come across while reading books for which the meaning/definition was unknown, until now.

 #### Current Book